jraller/Grunt-Cascade-Examples/README.md

 Play with the tests.
 Intentionally get them to fail by trying to call them against non-existent assets or by supplying unprivileged credentials.
 Knowing how the calls handle failures and unexpected responses will help you write better code.

+`grunt --help` will list all of the known tasks that are available in the Gruntfile.

 # Lessons and Commentary

 ## createClient